WeblateOrg/weblate/docs/admin/customize.rst

         setup(
             name = "weblate_customization",
             version = "0.0.1",
-            author = "Michal Cihar",
+            author = "Your name",
-            author_email = "michal@cihar.com",
+            author_email = "yourname@example.com",
-            description = "Sample Custom check for Weblate.", license = "BSD",
+            description = "Sample Custom check for Weblate.", license = "GPLv3+",
-            keywords = "weblate check example",
+            keywords = "Weblate check example",
             packages=['weblate_customization'],
         )

-3. Create a folder for the Python module (also called `weblate_customization`).
+3. Create a folder for the Python module (also called ``weblate_customization``) for the customization code.
-4. To make sure Python can import the module, add an :file:`__init__.py` file inside the module folder.
-Put the rest of the customization code in this folder.
+4. Within it, create a :file:`__init__.py` file to make sure Python can import the module.
-5. Now it's possible to install this package using :command:`pip install -e .`
+5. This package can now be installed using :command:`pip install -e`.
+More info to be found in :ref:`pip:editable-installs`.
 6. Once installed, the module can be used in the Weblate configuration (for example ``weblate_customization.checks.FooCheck``).

-Overall your module structure should look like:
+Your module structure should look like this:

 .. code-block:: text